genomez/Test-Images/README.md

-This is a place to run various tests on images and text.
+This is a place to run various tests.